Poca business comes back better than ever after devastating fire

 Their resiliency also showed the community they were committed to staying right where it all began more than 20 years ago.

-Central Lines does about 3,000 household moves a year through its five locations: Poca, Clarksburg, Morgantown, Beckley, and Pittsburgh, PA.
+Central Lines does about 3,000 household moves a year through its five locations: Poca, Clarksburg, Morgantown, Beckley, and Pittsburgh, Pennsylvania.